Getting ready to remortgage

 Can you borrow the amount you need?

 Lenders used to multiply your main income by up to five times to work out your maximum remortgage size.
-Now it's a lot more complicated as the lender has to be sure you can afford the repayments, and proving this has become even harder since the cost of living crisis.
+Now it's a lot more complicated as the lender has to be sure you can afford the repayments, and proving this has become harder since the cost-of-living crisis.

-To estimate how much you might be able to borrow, have a read of our How much can I borrow? guide (which also contains a calculator), though see it only as a rough guide, as that figure will come down the more committed expenses and debts you have.
+To estimate how much you might be able to borrow, have a read of our How much can I borrow? guide – though see it only as a rough guide as that figure will come down the more committed expenses and debts you have.

 Each lender has a different formula when it calculates how much it'll lend you, but in brief: